moveaxlab/redux-sigma/README.md

 // { state: 'first_state', context: {} }
 ```

-The state and the context of the state machines will be updated independently
+The state and context of the state machines will be updated independently
 during the state machine lifetime, according to its specification.